Talessil/Temporal-Analysis/README.md

 FOLDERS:

    	-Files: Links between Cores and Clusters, Cores and Projects, Cores and Tags (including number of tags), considering the  use of parameters (minPnts = 4, epsilon = 1) in NetSCAN.

-  -instances: Instances modeled as a contribution network.
+    -Instances: Instances modeled as a contribution network.
 These are divided into 18 partitions, from January,2017 to June,2018.